 Opossums and your horse’s health

-Many horse owners have some awareness of diseases that can be contracted by horses and an understanding of steps to take to keep them healthy.
 One disease that horse owners in North America (particularly on the east coast) should be aware of is EPM (Equine Protozoal Myeloencephalitis).

 How is EPM Contracted?